top of page

 WINTER GOOD DAYS

 Winter in Tumbarumba is pretty chill for the vignerons.
-There is still work to do like pruning the vines, planting new rows, planning the next year, and updating the new labels...
+There is still work to do, like pruning the vines, planting new rows, planning for next year, and updating the new labels.
 But spending time with family by the fire with a glass of wine is also on the list.
 The first winter of 2018 was when the shoot project started.
 I loved the bare vines and their beautiful curves.
-This is when I came to the vineyard for the first time and discovered the beautiful little vineyard surrounded by cows, magpies, gum trees and, of course, Mount Tumbarumba itself.
-We captured the pruners cutting the vines but we did not get the snow as I was overseas when the snow fell in Tumbarumba in the winter of 2018.
-The following one it was family portrait time with their 3 daughters Caitlin, Sigrid and Briony and that was a really fun shoot!
+This is when I came to the vineyard for the first time and discovered the beautiful little vineyard surrounded by cows, magpies, gum trees and Mount Tumbarumba itself.
+We captured the pruners cutting the vines, but we did not get the snow as I was overseas when the snow fell in Tumbarumba in the winter of 2018.
+The following one was family portrait time with their 3 daughters, Caitlin, Sigrid and Briony, and that was a really fun shoot!

 A treat before the threat • Photography © Bottle and Brush Studio 2019